-A ServSwitch DKM FX system consists of a ServSwitch DKM FX and, for KVM applications, one or more CPU units/CON units.
-The ServSwitch DKM FX is connected to the CPU units/CON units by interconnect cables or is connected directly to the video devices when used as a video matrix.
+A ServSwitch DKM FX system consists of a ServSwitch DKM FX or DKM FX Compact and, for KVM applications, one or more CPU units/CON units.
+The ServSwitch connects to the CPU units/CON units by interconnect cables or is connected directly to the video devices when used as a video matrix.